joyful-fox-2019/fancy-todo/README.md

 # TODOISM

-### Utilizing the single page application architecture, Todoism helps you manage your tasks in a seamless manner.
+### Utilizing the single page application architecture and a minimalist design, Todoism helps you manage your tasks in a seamless manner.
 #### Features:
 - Create, delete, show todo items;
 - Mark an item as completed; and